Hector290601/TMR/README.md

 - 2020
-  - The project start on the first months (I know the first commit has June date, but it's because we hasn't good practices and used folders to control version), the team was:
+  - The project start on the first months (I know the first commit has June version), the team was:
   - [Robles, Héctor](https://github.com/Hector290601).
 (Team leader)
   - [Ruíz, Iñaki](https://github.com/Ricardo-Inaqui).
 (Mechanic deisgner)